Colchester Corporation Tramways: Closure

 By 1927 there was not enough funding for the refurbishment and replacement of trams.
-The Colchester Corporation Act of 1927 allowed for the replacement of trams with motorbuses.
+The Colchester Corporation Act 1927 (17 & 18 Geo.
+5. c. lxxxiv) allowed for the replacement of trams with motorbuses.

 The first motorbus commenced operation on 21 May 1928, to replace the trams between North Station and East Street.
 On 9 December 1929, the final tram service between North Station and Recreational Ground closed, and was replaced the next day by a bus service.